h3xp/RickDangerousUpdate/README.md

 The script is self-explanatory, it will guide you through the whole process, you make your choices by simple pressing numbers on your keyboard.
-Just run the script inside a terminal like this (replace [link] with a link to your personal mega storage):
+Just run the script inside a terminal like this (replace [URL] with a URL to the mega storage containing the updates):

 ```
 python3 update.py [link]